comuns-rpgmaker/GabeMZ/Plugins/GMZ_FogEffects.md

 ## How to use?

-The first step are set the Plugin Parameters.
+The first step are setup the Plugin Parameters.

 ***